 What If I Fail in AIBE?
 Know What To Do Next

-The Bar Council of India published the AIBE 19 final answer key 2025 on March 6, 2025, after considering all the valid objections.
-The AIBE 19 result will be prepared as per the final answer key.
-Candidates can calculate their final score in AIBE 19 and determine whether they have passed or failed the All India Bar Examination.
+The Bar Council of India (BCI) will conduct the All India Bar Examination (AIBE XX) on November 30, 2025.
+The result of AIBE 20 will be declared tentatively 2-3 months after the exam.
+The AIBE 20 result will be prepared as per the final answer key.
+Candidates can calculate their final score in AIBE 20 and determine whether they have passed or failed the All India Bar Examination.
 In this article, let’s look at what are the implications for candidates if they fail in AIBE including the eligibility criteria, passing marks, and more.

 What If I Fail in AIBE?
 Know What To Do Next